MT-CTF/capturetheflag/README.md

 ### 3. I want to host a CTF public server with X players.
 How much resources do I need?

 TBD

-### 4. I have started a server but rankings don't persist.

-That's because they are not saved in somewhere persistant.
-Launch a Redis instance and configure `ctf_rankings_backend` to `redis` and `ctf_rankings_server_port` to your instance's port on localhost.

 ## Starting a game (GUI instructions)
 * Create a new `singlenode` world